Ridge produced its first chardonnay in 1962 from fully-mature vines planted in the late 1940s on the Monte Bello estate vineyard.

 a separate bottling, we make a limited amount of Monte Bello Chardonnay as well.

-Fermentation: Whole-cluster pressed and barrel fermented.
-Natural primary and natural secondary (malolactic).
+Fermentation: Grapes are whole-cluster pressed and barrel fermented.
+Natural primary

 Winemaker Tasting Notes